enzymejs/enzyme/docs/api/mount.md

 #### [`.simulate(event[, mock]) => ReactWrapper`](ReactWrapper/simulate.md)
 Simulates an event on the current node.

+*Deprecated:* Will be removed in later versions of Enzyme.
+[Click here for more information.](https://github.com/airbnb/enzyme/issues/2173#issuecomment-505551552)

 #### [`.setState(nextState) => ReactWrapper`](ReactWrapper/setState.md)
 Manually sets state of the root component.